 Pizza night is every Sunday, much to my children’s delight.
-In fact, if we eat anything else, they feel deprived.
+In fact, if we eat anything else, even everyone’s favorite homemade hamburger helper recipe, they feel deprived.

-I’ve been using at least a half dozen different recipes this year and trying new ones all the time, it seems.
+I’ve been using at least a half dozen different pizza crust recipes this year and trying new gluten-free crust recipes all the time, it seems.
 As fun as it is, I need a standby – and I also need to quit heating the oven to 500 degrees on 90-degree summer days!

 Since we’ve been “gluten-light” for the past 4 years or so, I haven’t done much with yeasted pizza dough.
 Some recipes really make you miss “the real thing” while others receive cheering from the table, literally.